abpio/abp-commercial-docs/en/modules/account.md

 ## Local login

-The user can't log in through the local account, also can't use the local account-related features such as `register` and `find password` etc if this setting is disabled.
+The user can't log in through the local account and use the local account-related features such as `register` and `find password` if this setting is disabled.

 If you use `Social / External Logins`, It is automatically called for authentication when logging in.